You can save the contents of a user-managed notebooks instance to GitHub to back up your notebook, as well as make it available to others to use.

 Create a GitHub repository.

 If you do not already have a GitHub repository, you must create one.
 When you create your GitHub repository, initialize the repository with a README file to ensure that the repository can be cloned.

 Configure your user-managed notebooks instance with your GitHub user information.

-Open your user-managed notebooks instance by clicking Open JupyterLab.
+On the User-managed notebooks tab, open your user-managed notebooks instance by clicking Open JupyterLab.

 Select Git -> Open Terminal to open a Git terminal window.

 In the Git terminal window, enter the following commands to configure your Git user name and email:

 git config --global user.name "YOUR_NAME" git config --global user.email "YOUR_EMAIL"

 If your GitHub account requires SSH authentication, there are a few more steps to connect your account.
 From your Git terminal window in your user-managed notebooks instance, follow GitHub's instructions for generating a new SSH key.
 Then follow the instructions for adding that SSH key to your GitHub account.

 Clone your GitHub repository in your user-managed notebooks instance.